 “It’s real artisan barbecue, made as my Charleston ancestors and relatives smoked it.

-This is authentic SC BBQ, made with locally available woods to add appropriate flavors to the smoked meats.
+This is authentic SC barbecue, made with locally available woods to add appropriate flavors to the smoked meats.
 All wood, all the time.

 All of our sauces are house-made, flavorful, fresh, with no junk added to them.
 We’ve found that if we stay away from MSG, high fructose corn syrup, GMO products, and in general, added chemicals, we feel a lot better after we eat.